canada-ca/CATS-STAE/Social/providers/Instagram-en.md

-However this does not yet appear to be available and there is not yet any indication that this planned API will allow third-party web applications to support login with an Instagram account.
+However this does not yet appear to be available and there is not yet any indication that this planned API will allow third-party web applications to support end-user login with an Instagram account.

-In light of this uncertainty, the use of Instagram login for Government of Candada applications is NOT RECCOMENDED at this time.
+In light of this uncertainty, the use of Instagram for logging in to Government of Canada applications is NOT RECCOMENDED at this time.